 - You have no administrative support

-Every new operation requires administrative support: HR, Accounting and Information Technology as well supply chain and logistics (if you are considering manufacturing in Mexico).
+Every new operation requires administrative support: HR, Accounting and Information Technology as well supply chain and logistics (if you are considering Mexico manufacturing).
 Without proper support, you will not have the time to focus on the success of your manufacturing project.
 Again, a nearshore manufacturing partner will aid you greatly in this.
 NovaLink will staff an operation according to your needs.
 For projects with a design component or those that require greater technical expertise, we can recruit additional engineering talent to help oversee the nearshore manufacturing services operation.

 - Committing to an unrealistic overhead structure

-If you have problems with gaining traction for your manufacturing, you may be committing to a structure for your manufacturing that you cannot fulfill.
+If you have problems with gaining traction for your Mexico manufacturing, you may be committing to a structure for your manufacturing that you cannot fulfill.
 It is better (again, with a partner) to work with an infrastructure that allow you to grow into your needs: As your manufacturing project succeeds and grows, the manufacturing infrastructure will grow with you.